YH-Choi-001/module_lib/Hc_sr04/README.md

 25. **`void yh::rec::Hc_sr04_ext_int::isr_individual_sensor_routine ()` method**
 Syntax: `hc_sr04.isr_individual_sensor_routine();`
 This `isr_individual_sensor_routine()` function performs checks on the state of the echo pins to measure the distance.
 You must always and only call this method in an hardware interrupt in CHANGE mode, or a pin-change interrupt.
+Never call this method when the echo pin of this module has not changed its state.

 If you find any problems, please raise an issue or contact me at yhei.choi@gmail.com.